beginning of content

 What should I expect after surgery?

 Surgical recovery can be long and uncomfortable.
-Your surgeon will be able to give you more information on what can be expected before, during, and after surgery.
-This might include spending time in hospital afterwards, any special dressings, surgical garments, or follow up care.
+Your surgeon will be able to give you more information on what you can expect after each surgery.

 Having surgery is a big deal.
 Even if you've been looking forward to it and are happy with the result, it can still be quite confronting.
 It might take some time to get used to your new body.

-Talk to your doctor if you are feeling any distress following surgery.
+Talk to your doctor or psychologist if you are feeling any distress after surgery.

 Gender affirming surgery can be very expensive.
 It can cost between $20,000 to more than $100,000, depending on which procedures you need.

-You are legally protected by the Sex Discrimination Act from discrimination on the grounds of sexual orientation, gender identity or intersex status.
-Visit the Australian Government Attorney-General’s Department for more details.
+You are legally protected from discrimination on the grounds of sexual orientation, gender identity or intersex status by the Sex Discrimination Act.
+Visit the Australian Government Attorney-General's Department for more details.

 Check your symptoms Find a health service